gnome-terminator/docs/source/advancedusage.rst

 - Enable :ref:`remotinator`

+.. warning:: Running a single instance of Terminator can cause behaviour
+             that is unexpected by the user when a terminator instance is already running.
+They do not have seperate processes, and currently some features (in particular broadcast, and grouping keys) may include more terminals than you expect.
-Running a single instance of Terminator will cause problems if you are trying to launch a :ref:`layout <layouts>`, when an instance is already running, so when configuring a program, script or menu item to launch a layout, you need to remember to include the ``-u`` option that will disable the DBus for that instance. :ref:`layout-launcher` does this for you, and as a result any launched layout is running without DBus, and cannot be controlled with DBus.
+             You can work around this by using the ``-u`` option that will disable the DBus for that secondary instance.

+             :ref:`layout-launcher` already does this for you, and as a result any layout launched this way is running without DBus, and cannot be controlled with DBus.
+If you use the command line option ``-l <LAYOUT_NAME>`` to open a new layout, this will **not** disable the DBus unless you explicitly add the ``-u`` option too.

 .. note:: There is quite some scope for improving this.
 I have a vague
           notion of a single master server and multiple instance